 The X-Series Photographic Covers: 1966 - 1968.

-A few other things to note with these Pans is that they are all part of their “X-Series”.
-As Pan’s total catalogue grew, they decided to institute a blend of letters and numbers to make the cataloguing easier.
-Many of the X-numbers started out with art-based covers before converting to photographic covers.
+A few other things to note with these Pans is that they are all part of their “X-Series” which were books to be sold for 3/6.
+As Pan’s total catalogue grew, they decided to institute a blend of letters and numbers to make the cataloguing easier and clearly differentiate between price points.
+Many of the X-numbers (books sold for 3/6) started out with art-based covers before converting to photographic covers.
 Pan kept the same number which is why the chronology below may appear out of sequence solely when looking at the X-number.

 While the first Christie published by Pan in 1966 used art on the cover, I’ve included it for two reasons.
 One to show how the aesthetic changed and refresh ones memory of the style of these pre-photo Pans.
 But secondly, because this specific book has special meaning to me.
 It was the first Agatha Christie paperback I read in the late 1970s.
 I was around 12 years old and I was sitting of the floor of my father’s study looking at the books on his shelf.
 I remember pulling out this paperback and its cover intrigued me.
 I asked my father what is was about and if I could read it.
 He gave his approval, and the journey into the world of Agatha Christie began.